nexapytech/AI-Sales-Agent/README.md

 # 🛠 AI Sales Agent Dual Channel Conversational Commerce Platform

-AI Sales Agent is a **Dual Channel AI Sales Platform** that enables businesses to interact with customers through:

 An AI-powered sales platform that allows businesses to interact with customers through **Dual Channels**:
 - **Text Chat** (powered by LLaMA and company-specific data)
 - **Live Voice Calls** (powered by OpenAI models via Twilio and VAPI)